wwt/docker-foundations/docs/sections/section_3.md

 This section will guide you through building a `Dockerfile` that will be used as part of the integration with Visual Studio Code.

+**Scenario:** *Imagine you want to start a new Python-based development project and need to get your development environment setup and ready.*

 !!! quote
     A `Dockerfile` is a text document that contains all the commands a user could call on the command line to assemble an image.
 Using `docker build` users can create an automated build that executes several command-line instructions in succession.